 General medical care

 Medical care is handled mainly through local health centers (vårdcentral).
 At a local health center you can receive healthcare for medical problems and illnesses that are non-urgent and not life-threatening.
-This is where most people go to see a general practioner who can then refer the patient to a specialist if necessary.
+The health center is relevant for issues like sore throat, urinary infection, allergy, dizziness, back pain, chronic illness.
+This is where most people go to see a general practioner who can refer the patient to a specialist if necessary.

 How does it work - Fees for foreign citizens